pschachte/wybe/WYBE.md

 - `noinline`
 prevent inlining of calls to this proc

-Procs that are declared `impure` are never automatically inlined, however, you may explicitly declare them `inline`.

 If you wish to include other modifiers along with one of these, include them all between the braces, in any order, separated by commas.

 ### Foreign language interface